juangozzer13/home-test/README.md

 8. Grid All Items Test
 	- Navigate to http://localhost:3100/grid
-	- Assert that all the items have a non empty title, price, image and a button.
+	- Assert that all the items have a non-empty title, price, image and a button.

 9. Search Success
   - Navigate to http://localhost:3100/search